Interviewing at CareMessage: An Overview

 CareMessage wouldn’t exist without our amazing and talented team members so we work hard to ensure our mission and our values are reflected in our hiring plan.
 As CareMessage has grown over the years we have spent a lot of time experimenting with and refining our approach to hiring new remote employees.
 We’ve received feedback from potential candidates and our own employees on how we can improve our process and we’ve worked on redesigning it to reflect that feedback.

-In this blog post, I’ll provide an overview of our interview stages so that you, as an applicant, can gain a better understanding of what to expect when you begin to interview at CareMessage.
-I’ll also provide some context to our interview pipeline so you can better understand why we made the choices we did in designing it this way.
+In this blog post, we’ll provide an overview of our interview stages so that you, as an applicant, can gain a better understanding of what to expect when you begin to interview at CareMessage.
+We’ll also provide some context to our interview pipeline so you can better understand why we made the choices we did in designing it this way.

 Interview Steps

-We have organized our interviews into a standardized pipeline of steps that we follow regardless of the role, department or level associated with the position you are interviewing for.
+We have organized our interviews into standardized steps that we follow regardless of the role, department or level associated with the position you are interviewing for.
 Our structured approach attempts to mitigate bias and ensure a fair evaluation for all our candidates.

 • Resume Review — Our process begins when we first receive your application.
 Each job has a hiring manager who is responsible for reviewing resumes that are submitted to us.
 The hiring manager looks through your resume for the required skills that are described in the job description.
 We don’t have any hidden requirements or “nice-to-have” checklists that we look at when reviewing resumes — at this stage, we are only screening for relevant experience as described in the public job posting.
 (You can find our open roles here)

-• Preliminary Interview — Once you’ve passed the resume review stage, we schedule a preliminary call with the hiring manager to discuss your interest in the position you’ve applied to, learn more about your work experience and your interest in our mission.
+• Preliminary Interview — Once you’ve passed the resume review stage, we schedule a preliminary call to discuss your interest in the position you’ve applied to, learn more about your work experience and your interest in our mission.
 We also save some time to answer your questions about the company, the role or the next steps.
-Note that if you have applied to a management position, you may do an additional interview at this stage.

 • Technical Stage or Case Study — Depending on the role you apply to, this stage can consist of a take-home programming test, a case study or some similar evaluation of your skills.
 For example, if you’ve applied to a programming position, we may send you a link to a coding test which you can complete on your own time, and at your leisure.
 The take-home assignment is followed by a video call to discuss your work and ask any follow-up questions.
 At this stage, you may be interviewed by a peer for your role and if so, you will have an opportunity to ask them questions about their day-to-day experience in the position you’re applying to.